 Each semester, students have the opportunity to work with guest artists in an intensive rehearsal process, presenting a re-staged or new dance in a public performance.
 Residencies often include a study of the influences that have affected the guest artist's life and work.
 Guest artists have included Sarah Michelson, Eiko Otake, John Jasperse, Luciana Achugar, Reggie Wilson, Souleymane Badolo, Beth Gill, Yvonne Meier, Ishmael Houston-Jones, Juliette Mapp, Sally Silvers, and representatives from the Trisha Brown Dance Company.
 Each year, one performance work is created by an artist-in-residence from Movement Research, a New York-based professional organization that serves as a laboratory for experimentation in movement-based performance arts.
 Recent MR artists include Juliana May, David Thomson, Ivy Baldwin, Jeanine Durning, Joanna Kotze, and Nami Yamamoto.

 The Contemporary Dance major requires courses in the four focus areas listed above, distributed as follows.
 Students must receive grades of C or better in all courses taken to fulfill concentration requirements.
+To see which courses fulfill these requirements, visit the Lang course finder.

 Aesthetics course (3-4 credits).
 Choose one: